searchableai/KitanaQA/README.md

 ### *Why Doggmentator?*
 There are lots of reasons which motivated us to work on this project:
 1. **Understand NLP models better** by using adversarial training and data augmentation understand the effects of it on model generalizability and robustness
-2. **Create a framework to automate and protype different NLP models faster for research and production **
+2. **Create a general framework** to automate and prototype different NLP models faster for research and production
 3. **Augment your dataset** to increase model generalization and robustness downstream

 ## Setup